barryclark/jekyll-now/FPV-getting-started-gear.md

 ## FPV

-This whole article will be a lengthy read, but the first things I will mention are the **cheapest options** that I have found after many, many hours of **FPV drone gear** research.
+First things first I will mention are the **cheapest options** that I have found after many, many hours of **FPV drone gear** research.
 The goal is to put on VR goggles, be connected to a quadcopter, and fly around like a bird.
 The cheapest all-in-one solution I found was this TinyHawk drone which included a pair of very low-end goggles and a controller:

 {% include image.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/1_emax_rtf.jpg?raw=true" description="EMAX TinyHawk Ready-To-Fly" product_aff_link="https://emax-usa.com/products/tinyhawk-rtf-kit-including-googles-and-radio?ref=7P96ayzbPSlSj" %}